logzio/documentation/docs/shipping/AWS/aws-lambda.md

 {@include: ../../_include/metric-shipping/aws-metrics-new.md}

-{@include: ../../_include/metric-shipping/custom-dashboard.html} Install the pre-built dashboard to enhance the observability of your metrics.
+Install the pre-built dashboard to enhance the observability of your metrics.

 <!-- logzio-inject:install:grafana:dashboards ids=["5tAA2oqe1KZmJqQAKUFYuq"] -->